Security Check Anomaly Detection¶

 Information Generation¶

-Note: If trigger conditions, data gaps, and information generation are all configured, the following priority order applies: data gaps > trigger conditions > information event generation.
+If trigger conditions, data gaps, and information generation are configured simultaneously, the following priority applies for triggering: data gaps > trigger conditions > information event generation.